-One of the most prolific and successful inventors of his era, Kamen holds more than 440 U.S. patents, including several for medical advancements that make people’s lives better every day.
+One of the most prolific and successful inventors of his era, Kamen holds more than 1,000 U.S. and foreign patents, including several for medical advancements that make people’s lives better every day.
 Despite his life-changing advancements in chemotherapy, dialysis and robotics, he will likely always be best known for inventing the Segway personal scooter.

 Age: 74 when he died in 1992

 Net worth: $100 billion at the time of his death

 How he changed the way we live: Sam Walton founded the Walmart stores.
 The chain has a market cap of $395.19 billion and is still No. 1 in sales both in the U.S. and across the world.

 Walton opened a small store in Arkansas with the idea to draw customers by offering the lowest prices on goods.
 He followed 10 signature rules for building a business, which included profit-sharing, controlling expenses for the store and the consumer and defying conventional wisdom.

 The strategy worked for Walton, who created one of the most successful business models of all time and revamped the in-store retail experience for consumers around the globe.
 Today, the Waltons are the richest family in America, with a combined net worth of $235 billion, according to Forbes.

 Net worth: $100 million

 How she changed the way we live: Arianna Huffington created the Huffington Post, which redefined blogging.